'We should be held accountable': Mayor says after Muslim children told to leave pool

 The mayor of Wilmington, Delaware, apologized to Muslim children who were asked to leave a public pool because of their religious clothing, saying that officials used "poor judgment" in the situation.

-Wilmington Mayor Michael Purzycki will also meet Tuesday night with the leaders of the day camp the children were attending, his office said.
+Wilmington Mayor Michael Purzycki was slated to also meet Tuesday night with the leaders of the day camp the children were attending, but the camp owners called this afternoon to cancel, his office said.
+The meeting is expected to be rescheduled.

 "We should be held accountable for what happened and how poorly we assessed this incident," Purzycki said in a statement Saturday.